santoslab/stress24/README.md

   * **What example should be used for this?**

-## M2
+## M2 (Stefan)

-Solution walkthrough of exercise given before break (5 mins)
+Solution walkthrough of exercise given before break (5 mins) (John)

 Logika Checking for Loops, Loop Invariants -- Interactive -- Stefan (15 mins)
   * idea:
-    - students are presented with examples of sequences, quantification, index bounds checking, etc.
+    - students are presented with loops for integer calculations (summing, factorial)

 Logika Checking for Sequences, Quantification -- Interactive -- Stefan (15 mins)
   * idea:
     - students are presented with examples of sequences, quantification, index bounds checking, etc.
+    - consider example to find max or min element in a sequence (as needed for insertion sort)

 Extended exercise - Stefan (25 mins)
   * idea:
     - students are given a description of code and specifications to write, potentially along with some starting content
+    - if we give the students the code for selection sort (as built up in previous activties, they could be asked to do bubble sort)
     - slang/logika features
       - loops, sequences, quantification
   * **What example should be used for this?**